Tuesday the 20th of February 1973 to Tuesday the 19th of February 1974

 By the following week it will hit it’s peak position, one place higher at No.6, and sit there for a couple of weeks.

-After one further week in the Top 10, where it goes back to No.7, it will settle in the mid-chart positions during the months of September and October.
+After one further week in the Top 10, where it goes back to No.7, it will settle further back in the mid-chart positions during the months of September and October.

-A further wave will edge it back into the Top 10 by mid-November for a week, before it eventually settles just outside of it during December and going into January 1974, before falling away from the chart altogether after the 12th of that month.
+A further wave of attention will edge it back into the Top 10 by mid-November for a week, before it eventually settles just outside of it during December and it continues into January 1974, before falling away from the chart altogether after the 12th of that month.

-After a short rest, it will enter back into the lower end of the Top 50 from the 20th, and stick around for a further 4 weeks before leaving for good after the 16th of February.
+After a short rest, it will enter back into the lower end of the Top 50 from the 20th of the same month, and stick around for a further 4 weeks before leaving for good after the 16th of February.
 Just a few days before my 2nd birthday.

 To me, it’s not so much an album,..